htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     :index:`RecentJobRankPreemptions<single: RecentJobRankPreemptions; ClassAd machine attribute>` ``RecentJobRankPreemptions``:
-    The total number of times a running job has been preempted on this machine due to the machine’s rank of jobs in the last twenty minutes.
+    The total number of times a running job has been preempted on this machine due to the machine's rank of jobs in the last twenty minutes.
     :index:`RecentJobStarts<single: RecentJobStarts; ClassAd machine attribute>` ``RecentJobStarts``: